 Conclusion

-This article should help you set up PostgreSQL.
-Whether you decide to install from the PostgreSQL repository or the local Ubuntu repository, both installations are simple and easy to do.
+This article explained how to set up PostgreSQL.
+Whether you install from the PostgreSQL repository or the local Ubuntu repository, the process is simple and straightforward.

 Next, see how to set up and connect to PostgreSQL with SQL Workbench or how to install PostgreSQL on Windows.